Locations:

 Prevention

-How can I reduce my risk of having a child with bronchopulmonary dysplasia?
+How can I reduce my risk of having a baby with bronchopulmonary dysplasia?

-If you're pregnant, it’s important to keep yourself and your baby healthy and take steps to avoid premature labor.
-The risk of having a child with bronchopulmonary dysplasia significantly reduces if your baby’s lungs have enough time to develop in your womb.
-You can reduce your risk of having your baby prematurely by:
+If you’re pregnant, it’s important to keep yourself healthy and take steps to avoid preterm labor.
+The risk of having a baby with BPD significantly reduces if the fetus’s lungs have enough time to develop.
+You can reduce your risk of having your baby preterm by:

-• Avoiding tobacco, recreational drugs and alcohol while you are pregnant.
+• Avoiding tobacco, recreational drugs and alcohol while you’re pregnant

 Outlook / Prognosis

-What can I expect if my child has bronchopulmonary dysplasia?
+What can I expect if my baby has bronchopulmonary dysplasia?

-Your baby’s lungs continue to develop even after they leave the hospital.
-Their lungs are still vulnerable and it’s important to keep them as healthy as possible.
+Your baby’s lungs will continue to develop after they leave the hospital.
+Their lungs will still be vulnerable, and it’s important to keep them as healthy as possible.
 You can do this by:

 Advertisement

-Your child might experience feeding difficulties, which could lead to poor growth.
+Your baby may experience feeding difficulties, which could lead to growth faltering.
 Taking your baby to all scheduled appointments is very important to address these issues sooner.

 Because babies with bronchopulmonary dysplasia are born early, they can experience a delay in their developmental milestones.
-Most babies will catch up with outpatient therapies such as physical therapy, speech therapy and occupational therapy.
-Severe cases of bronchopulmonary dysplasia can be life-threatening, but most babies survive, with their health gradually improving as they get older and gain weight.
+Most babies will catch up with various therapies, including physical therapy, speech therapy and occupational therapy.
+Severe cases of bronchopulmonary dysplasia can be life-threatening.
+But most babies survive, with their health gradually improving as they get older and gain weight.

 Advertisement